Almodôvar is a tranquil municipality located in the Baixo Alentejo subregion

 -

-It later evolved into an Iron Age castro and was subsequently adapted
+It later evolved into an Iron Age castro (hillfort) and was

-defensive towers reflect its strategic importance in controlling the
+reflect its strategic importance in controlling the surrounding

 -